 To better understand the potential performance of the approach, sensitivity tests are conducted.
-In the previous section, the SPI-1 intensity threshold, which defines a drought, was fixed to -1.
-The previously used skill scores are derived here for SPI lower than -1.5 and -2 ($\sim 7\%$ and $\sim 2.5\%$ of the most extreme cases).
-A second sensitivity test is done on the initial conditions, influencing all the results but also bringing useful information on drought onset and persistence.
-Most of the studies on drought focus on 3-month (or longer) cumulated precipitation that could have more severe impacts on, for example, agricultural and water resources.
-Due to the unpredictable nature of the weather and the limitation of the lead time of the ENS model, the assessment of drought forecasting is limited to a 1-month lead time in our study.
-Nevertheless, the information of the two previous months (observed SPI-2 with a threshold defined as -1) is taken into account to measure the impacts of these initial conditions and the ability to forecast drought persistence and onset.
+In the previous section, the SPI-1 intensity threshold to define a drought was fixed to -1.
+The previously used skill scores are here derived for SPI lower than -1.5 and -2 (respectively $\sim 7\%$ and $\sim 2.5\%$ of the most extreme cases).
+A second sensitivity test is done on the initial conditions influencing all results but also bringing useful information on drought onset and persistence.
+Most of the studies

-In Fig. 5 the GSS scores in winter for the whole domain shown in the previous figures are synthesized by using box plots.
-The results shown in Figs. 3a and 4a are represented by the black box plots for SPI < -1 in Fig. 5a and b.
+- 15 on drought focuses on 3-month (or longer) cumulated precipitation that could have more severe impacts on, e.g., agriculture and water resources.
+Due to the unpredictable nature of the weather and the limitation of the lead time of the ENS model, the assessment of drought forecasting is limited to 1-month lead time in our study.
+Nevertheless, the information of the two previous months (observed SPI-2 with a threshold defined as -1) is taken into account to measure the impacts of these initial conditions and the ability to forecast drought persistence/onset. - In Fig. 5 the GSS scores in winter for the whole domain shown in the previous Figures are synthesized by using boxplots.
+The results shown in Fig. 3a and Fig. 4a are represented by the black boxplots plotted for SPI < -1 in Fig. 5a and b respectively.
 Overall, the predictability decreases with the drought intensity.
-In winter, dry initial conditions generate a favourable environment to better forecast droughts.
+In winter, dry initial conditions generate a favorable environment to better forecast droughts.
 In other words, the persistence of drought is better predicted than the onset.
-Finally, the last main result concerns the improvement of the operational forecasts.
-For the SPI lower than -1, all GSS values shown in Fig. 5 are quite close.
+Finally, the last main result concerns the improvement of the 'Operational' forecasts.
+For the SPI lower than -1, all GSS values shown - 25 in Fig. 5 are quite close.
 But, as also highlighted by Fig. 4, there is a larger spatial variability with the MOAWRs approach.
-For more intense droughts, there is a global and
+For more intense droughts, there is a global and significant improvement by using 'Operational' forecast.
+Indeed for drought intensities with SPI lower than -2, the median of the GSS scores goes up from close to 0 (using the precipitation-based method) to 0.05 (using the MOAWRs).